flotpython/webintro/notebooks/17-transitions.md

 ## transitions
 <!-- #endregion -->

-* we have seen that properties can change over time
+* properties can change over time
 * either on events (e.g. a hyperlink when you hover over or click it)
 * or programmatically (typically through JavaScript)